Cash management

 Cash management refers to a broad area of finance involving the collection, handling, and usage of cash.
 It involves assessing market liquidity, cash flow, and investments.

 In banking, cash management, or treasury management, is a marketing term for certain services related to cash flow offered primarily to larger business customers.
 It may be used to describe all bank accounts (such as checking accounts) provided to businesses of a certain size, but it is more often used to describe specific services such as cash concentration, zero balance accounting, and clearing house facilities.
 Sometimes, private banking customers are given cash management services.

-Financial instruments involved in cash management include money market funds, treasury bills, and certificates of deposit.
+Financial contracts and other instruments involved in cash management include money market funds, treasury bills, and certificates of deposit.

 Common services

 The following is a list of services generally offered by banks and utilized by larger businesses and corporations: